Where Danger Lives: Modern critical response

 Dave Kehr of the Chicago Reader wrote, "Director John Farrow nicely hits the nightmarish, hallucinatory qualities in this standard film noir plot: Mitchum spends the last half of the film barreling down the dirt roads of southern California with a brain concussion, passing out periodically and waking up surrounded by some of the bleakest scenery America has to offer."

 Film critic Dennis Schwartz liked the film, especially the work of Mitchum, and wrote, "Robert Mitchum is cast as a stable citizen, which goes against typecast...Danger is beautifully photographed by Nick Musuraca in the dark B&W style of noir and is ably directed by John Farrow, who successfully caught the nightmarish visions.
 It is interesting mostly as a character study of a capable man blinded by lust, whose life is almost destroyed.
 Mitchum is the innocent man who is framed and doesn't realize he is innocent until it is almost too late, recovering in the nick of time because he has such a strong character and will to live.
 Mitchum's convincing portrayal of the innocent man on the run, is what makes this melodrama compelling...The movie plays like a noir cliché.
 But Mitchum saves the day, realistically showing how a swell guy and such a competent doctor could be so vulnerable.
 Claude Rains as always is magnificent, in a small part but one where his every gesture seems to be constrained in a maniacal rage ready to burst open.
 His touch of madness is best exemplified by his mischievous smile while meeting his wife's lover."

+In his detailed analysis of the movie's visual style, noir expert Alain Silver writes, "The viewer's first close-up glimpse of Margo is from Cameron's point of view as he bends over her supine body and questions her regarding her attempted suicide.
+Her naked shoulders peek out seductively from beneath the hospital sheets.
+Her black hair frames her softly focused face like a demonic halo.
+His attraction is immediate as he sees in her both sexual object and damsel in distress.
+By the time she asks rhetorically, 'Why should I live?'
+Cameron has already supplied an answer.
+Margo is driven by a hysterical intensity which in turn drives all around her, including the submissive hero, into violence."

 British film critic Neil Young wrote, "Though inexplicably little-known these days, Where Danger Lives is an absolutely cracking little film noir with an appealingly absurd screwball edge.
 The main credit for which presumably belongs not to director Farrow (father of Mia), but to veteran scriptwriter Charles Bennett - whose screenplays for Hitchcock included The 39 Steps, Young and Innocent and Foreign Correspondent, and later wrote Jacques Tourneur's Night of the Demon."